Tuesday, June 30, 2020

 Also, even though God is the only Source of Infinite love, we can never do enough or be good enough to gain it by our efforts.

-Thank God we don't need to because Christ secured this for us by His righteous efforts and assigned to us if we will receive it.
+Thank God we don't need to because Christ secured this for us by His righteous efforts and will assign them to us if we will receive it.

 In summary